A Philadelphia physician raised $500,000 and is sending oxygen tanks to help India battle its Covid crisis - KION546

 The nearly half a million they have raised since has helped send oxygen concentrators, supplies and shipping arrangements directly to state-funded hospitals they’ve personally vetted.

-That list includes: Ram Krishna hospitals in Lucknow and Kolkata, Civil Hospital in Ahmedabad, Nair Medical and KEM in Mumbai and the Air Force Command Center in Bangalore.
+That latest list includes: Ram Krishna hospitals in Lucknow and Kolkata, Civil Hospital in Ahmedabad and KEM in Mumbai.

 “Money is one thing, it’s easy to hit send, but we really need people to step up and do the work,” Talwar said.
 “To be honest, if you have mistrust in the system, it’s not enough to just say ‘we don’t feel comfortable donating’ or ‘I’ll just give a small amount,’ we need people to take on the initiative and make sure the work gets done because if not, people are dying, people are suffering and not everyone needs to do that but you need small groups of people to make real change.”